 Once you’ve read through the AL Player’s Guide, it’s time to build your first Adventurers League character.

-Most stories in Adventurers League take place in the world of the Forgotten Realms, a traditional high fantasy setting, and you can build this character using options from the Player’s Handbook, as well as one (1) other D&D book – whether it’s Mordenkainen’s Tome of Foes, Sword Coast Adventurer’s Guide, Volo’s Guide to Monsters or Xanathar’s Guide to Everything.
+Most stories in Adventurers League take place in the world of the Forgotten Realms, a traditional high fantasy setting, and you can build this character using options from the Player’s Handbook, as well as other D&D books allowed – whether it’s Mordenkainen’s Tome of Foes, Sword Coast Adventurer’s Guide, Volo’s Guide to Monsters or Xanathar’s Guide to Everything.
+The campaign documentation for the setting you’re playing in has the full details.

 Your character begins play at Level 1, accrues experience, and levels up as you play more D&D Adventurers League games.
 You can fill in your character details on a blank Character Sheet downloadable from the official D&D website, or through online resources like D&D Beyond.